alyshakt/web-ui-test-framework-py/README.md

 # web-ui-test-framework-py by Alysha Kester-Terry https://github.com/alyshakt

-A Python based test client for web UI and backend crossfunctional testing.
+A Python based test client for web UI and backend cross-functional testing.

 Use
 ===